 If you view your activity on Google, the search history may be the least concerning.
 If you look deeper and see that Google also tracks your location history, that can be shockingly creepy.
 CEO of AdStack, Evan Reiser says, “there is a pretty fine line between cool and creepy.”
 Where you draw that line is up to you, but just know that there is a high chance that Google is tracking you.
 Read about how to clear your data from Google here.

-We track no user identifiable information.
-Our product is built specifically for privacy, so without it our product is useless.
+Our product is built specifically for privacy, so without privacy our product is useless.
 Using SSL encryption combined with perfect forward secrecy, we make sure your information stays private.
-Search Encrypt disabled its server logs to remove any risk to us or our users.

-Search Encrypt uses proprietary technology to hide your search history from others who may use your device after you search.
+Search Encrypt uses encryption to hide your search history from others who may use your device after you search.
 This may save you from some embarrassing situations.
 We do not request, log, or share your personal information.
-Search Encrypt disconnects our users from their email accounts and social profiles.
+Search Encrypt doesn’t connect our users’ searches to complex data profiles.

 Does Search Encrypt Actually Offer Better Results?